19 Artworks We Loved at the 2020 India Art FairArt Wise

 16. Sketches and Drawings by Manjit Bawa

 One of India’s most acclaimed and beloved artists, the late Manjit Bawa is most known for his brightly coloured paintings depicting mythological characters.
-But at their solo exhibit of Bawa, Chawla Art Gallery also displayed some exquisite and less common sketches and drawings by the master artist, which caught our eye for the fine detailing and precision.
+But at a solo exhibit of Bawa, a gallery also displayed some exquisite and less common sketches and drawings by the master artist, which caught our eye for the fine detailing and precision.

 17. Sweet Days of Summer by Tapasya Gupta